Loading...

 • Please consider the following DMARC options:

 a.
-None: No action needed; useful for monitoring.
+None: No action is needed; it is useful for monitoring.

 b.
 Quarantine: Messages should be set aside.